knurling-rs/defmt/book/src/bitfields.md

 );
 ```

-The bitfield argument is expected to be a *unsigned* integer that's just large enough to contain the bitfields.
+The bitfield argument is expected to be a *fully typed, unsigned* integer that's large enough to contain the bitfields.
 For example, if bitfield ranges only cover up to bit `11` (e.g. `:8..12`) then the argument must be `u16`.

 Bit indices are little-endian: the 0th bit is the rightmost bit.